estes-sj/Backrest-Summary-Reporter/README.md

 EOF
 ```

-Once saved, snapshot events should start being sent to the Backrest Reporter API.
+Once saved, future snapshot events will send to the Backrest Reporter API.

-## Setting up SMTP Settings
+## Configuring SMTP Settings

 To enable email reporting, you must configure the SMTP settings in the `.env` file.
-This section will walk you through setting up SMTP using a Gmail account.
+This section will walk you through using a Gmail account.

 ### Using Gmail SMTP